PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

   return a[0] * b[0] + a[1] * b[1];
 }

-// Normalize column (so they add up to 1). function d3_transformNormalize(a) {
+// Normalize (so values add up to 1). function d3_transformNormalize(a) {
   var k = Math.sqrt(d3_transformDot(a, a));
   if (k) {